Racing Kona After 50

 Discovering IRON in her Golden Years

 Carol Blattspieler was racing her 5th IRONMAN and her second at Kona, where she finished 20th in her division.
-An orthopedic nurse practitioner, she first came to the Endless Pool through her practice, referring clients to it for physical therapy, before using it personally for “instant feedback” on her swim stroke.
+An orthopedic nurse practitioner, she first came to Endless Pools training through her practice, referring clients to it for physical therapy, before using it personally for “instant feedback” on her swim stroke.

 Many professional triathletes, including Alistair and Jonny Brownlee, Lionel Sanders, and Andrew Starykowicz, use their Endless Pools for stroke and endurance training.
 And these age-groupers also find our swim-in-place technology useful for its amazing simulation of open-water conditions!